ObjectWeaver/ObjectWeaver/README.md

 ## Making Your First Request

-Here’s how to make a basic API call to generate a structured JSON object.
-The `definition` field uses standard JSON Schema syntax to specify the desired output structure.
+Here's how to make a basic API call.
+The `definition` field describes a task network: each property is a node with its own model, instruction, and optional dependencies on other fields.

 ### cURL